ajmonte0920/da_apr2024_hw_1_excel/README.md

 # da_apr2024_hw_1_excel
-Homework for Module 1 - Excel
+Andrew Montemayor - Homework submission for Module 1 - Excel

+Used VBA scripting to organize and analyze a, crowdfunding platform, database of 1000 sample project to identify trends.